ST-124-M3 inertial platform

 The ST-124-M3 inertial platform was a device for measuring acceleration and attitude of the Saturn V launch vehicle.
 It was carried by the Saturn V Instrument Unit, a 3 ft, 22 ft section of the Saturn V that fit between the third stage (S-IVB) and the Apollo spacecraft.
-Its nomenclature means "stable table" (ST) for use in the moon mission (M), and it has 3 gimbals.
+Its nomenclature means "stable table" (ST) for use in the Moon mission (M), and it has 3 gimbals.

 Development

 It was number 124 in a series of similar devices, including the ST-80 (used in the Redstone), the ST-90 (used on the Jupiter and on early Saturn I flights), and the ST-120 (used in the Pershing missile).
-They are descendants of the LEV-3 of the German V-2 rocket.
+They are descendants of the Siemens Vertikant LEV-3 guidance system of the German V-2 rocket.
 The ST-124 was designed by Marshall Space Flight Center and manufactured by Bendix Corporation, Eclipse-Pioneer Division, in Teterboro, New Jersey.
 It took 9 men 22 to 24 weeks to assemble an ST-124, and 70 percent of that time was spent installing about 3,000 wires.

 Mission history

 The ST-124 stabilized platform was part of the guidance, navigation, and control system of the Saturn V. Data from the ST-124 were used by the Launch Vehicle Digital Computer (another Instrument Unit component) to compare actual flight data to programmed flight plans and to calculate guidance corrections.
 Though the ST-124 operated all during the mission, its data were not used for guidance while the vehicle was in the atmosphere, where it was subjected to high drag forces.
 In this region, basically the time of the first stage burn, the vehicle followed a simple preprogrammed flight plan.
-Frank Cornella delivered the instruments (Gyro's and accelerometers) from Teterboro New Jersey to Marshall Space Flight Center in Huntsville Alabama.
+Frank Cornella delivered the instruments (Gyros and accelerometers) from Teterboro New Jersey to Marshall Space Flight Center in Huntsville Alabama.